nasim-raj-laskar/DataVis-InsightHub/VisionAI-ImageAnalyzer/README.md

 # VisionAI-ImageAnalyzer 🖼️🔍

-Welcome to **VisionAI-ImageAnalyzer**, a deep learning-based image classification and analysis project built using TensorFlow and Keras.
+Welcome to **VisionAI-ImageAnalyzer**, [img_anly.ipynb](https://github.com/nasim-raj-laskar/DataVis-InsightHub/blob/main/VisionAI-ImageAnalyzer/img-anly.ipynb) is a deep learning-based image classification and analysis project built using TensorFlow and Keras.
 The project utilizes **VGG19**, a state-of-the-art convolutional neural network, to classify images after preprocessing with OpenCV.

 ## 🚀 Features
 - **Image preprocessing** using OpenCV for tasks like resizing, normalization, and augmentation.